NehaThakran/light-on-off/README.md

 # light-on-off
-a mini project for turning on/off a light bulb.
+a mini project for turning on/off a light bulb using javascript events.